pkstaz/openshift-ai-3-workshop/01-deploy-model-from-catalog.md

 1. Open the **OpenShift AI Console**
 2. Navigate to **AI Hub** → **Catalog** menu
-3. Browse and select the model you want to deploy
+3. In the catalog search bar, type "llama" and select "Llama-3.1-8B-Instruct" from the search results.

 ![Model Catalog](resources/images/01-model-catalog.png)